Teza (film)

-Teza (ጤዛ Ṭeza, "Dew") is a 2008 Ethiopian drama film about the Derg period in Ethiopia.
-Teza won the top award at the 2009 Panafrican Film and Television Festival of Ouagadougou.
-The film was directed and written by Haile Gerima.
+Teza (ጤዛ Ṭeza, "Dew") is a 2008 Ethiopian drama film about the Derg period in Ethiopia, directed and written by Haile Gerima.
+Teza won the top award, the Golden Stallion, at the 2009 Panafrican Film and Television Festival of Ouagadougou.

 Plot

 The film follows the story of the protagonist, Anbeber – who is a highly educated lab researcher who returns to his village in the Ethiopian countryside after a long absence, during which he lived in Germany and the capital city of Ethiopia.
 The story is not structured chronologically.
 It opens with a sequence that rapidly crosscuts between shots of a chanting priest who is shrouded in sheer muslin fabrics and a badly injured man being wheeled down hospital corridors on a stretcher.
 There is also an image of a child that appears multiple times during this opening sequence; it becomes clear later on in the film that this child is a visual hallucination.
 The priest is ordering someone to wake up and get up.
 Then there is a shot of a village with a vast landscape is shown.
 There is a priest playing a traditional harp at the edge of a cliff while watching the sunrise.
 An elder woman (later revealed to be Anberber's mother) is sitting by wood fire in a tiny mud hut wondering if the direction of the smoke indicates an imminent arrival.

 It is 1990 and Anberber has returned to his poor village located far away from the metropolis of the country.
 He is greeted warmly by his mother and his brother.
 But he looks dazed and disoriented.
 A group of dejected young men in handcuffs look on as the family reunites.
 A very crowded and vibrant party is thrown to welcome Anberber.
 He is bombarded by questions from well-meaning party guests, but he simply stares back at them in confused shock.
 Soon the festivities are interrupted when a young man is violently drafted to fight on behalf of the national government.
 Other young men can be seen discretely sneaking out of the party before they are also spotted.